MatteoDM04/DP_presentation/README.md

 **Visual Suggestion:** A high-level schematic showing the two main pillars of the system: The **Solution Storage Pipeline** on the left (with icons for voice/text input flowing into a database) and the **Industrial Chatbot** on the right (with an icon of an operator interacting with the AI).

 **Spoken Text:**
-"Hi everyone.
-Today I'm going to walk you through the technical engine room of our project.
+"Now I'm going to walk you through the technical challenges of our project.
 While the user interface makes the process look seamless, there’s a lot of complexity under the hood.
-Specifically, I want to talk about the technical challenges we faced when building the two core components: the Solution Storage system and the Conversational Chatbot, and how we engineered our way around them."
+Specifically, I want to talk about the technical challenges we faced when building the two core components: the Solution Storage system and the Conversational Chatbot, and how we engineered our way around them.
+Afterwards Senne and Alejandro will go through the technical challenges of the preventive maintenance and the database."

 ---